memo/ofxMSATensorFlow/README.md

 ![example-pix2pix_400x2x](https://cloud.githubusercontent.com/assets/144230/26264408/a4700456-3cd4-11e7-8b2c-632f99acac28.gif)

 pix2pix (Image-to-Image Translation with Conditional Adversarial Nets).
 An accessible explanation can be found [here](https://phillipi.github.io/pix2pix/) and [here](https://affinelayer.com/pix2pix/).
 The network basically learns to map from one image to another.
 E.g. in the example you draw in the left viewport, and it generates the image in the right viewport.
 I'm supplying three pretrained models from the original paper: cityscapes, building facades, and maps.
 And a model I trained on [150 art collections from around the world](https://commons.wikimedia.org/wiki/Category:Google_Art_Project_works_by_collection).
 Models are trained and saved in python with [this code](https://github.com/memo/pix2pix-tensorflow) (which is based on [this](https://github.com/affinelayer/pix2pix-tensorflow) tensorflow implementation, which is based on the original [torch implementation](https://phillipi.github.io/pix2pix/)), and loaded in openframeworks for prediction.

 ---

+### example-pix2pix-simple
+This is the simplest pix2pix example with no interaction.
+The purpose of this example is the show the most barebones way of using the msa::tf::SimpleModel API

+---